Joshua-Zou/one-file-projects/array2object/README.md

-# Array To Object - ### Ok this doesn't even deserve it's place *here* but... it was one of my first projects that I made, so it has a special place in my heart
+# Array To Object

+`Ok this doesn't even deserve it's place *here* but... it was one of my first projects that I made, so it has a special place in my heart`

 Use this npm package to convert an array of objects to one object.
 For example, in the code below, the array `foo` contains 3 objects
 ```